AbhiPrasad/counterscale/README.md

 Be sure to replace `your-unique-site-id` with a unique string/slug representing your web property.
 Use a unique site ID for each property you place the tracking script on.

+## Sentry Support

+Counterscale supports error tracking and tracing via [Sentry](https://sentry.io).
+To enable Sentry, set the following environment variables:

+In your `.dev.vars` file set the `SENTRY_DSN` to be your Sentry project DSN.
+You can find this in your Sentry project settings.
+You'll also need to run `npx wrangler pages secret put SENTRY_DSN` to set this secret in your Cloudflare Pages project.

+In your `.env` file (you can run `cp .env.example .env` to create this file), set the `SENTRY_DSN` to be your Sentry project DSN.
+You can re-use the same DSN you used in `.dev.vars`.

+To get readable stacktraces for your errors, we recommend uploading sourcemaps to Sentry.
+To do this, set the `SENTRY_AUTH_TOKEN`, `SENTRY_ORG` and `SENTRY_PROJECT` environment variables in your `.env` file.
+You can generate a new auth token [here](https://sentry.io/settings/demo/auth-tokens/).

 ## Development

 ### Config